1895 Actor E. H. Sothern scores a personal triumph in the adventure melodrama The Prisoner of Zenda.

 1956 Towards Zero, an Agatha Christie mystery, opens in London.
 It runs for six months.

-1972 Noel Coward’s Relative Values is revived in London at the Westminster Theatre.
-It stars Margaret Lockwood.
+1972 Noël Coward’s Relative Values is revived in London at the Westminster Theatre.
+Margaret Lockwood stars .

-1984 Las Vegas meets Off-Broadway as Johnny Seaton performs Elvis Mania Off Broadway.
-Leslie Irons directs the one man work which comprises Elvis Presley numbers from over three decades.
-Seaton as Presley will leave the building on Sept.
-16 following 18 performances.
+1984 Las Vegas meets Off-Broadway as Johnny Seaton performs Elvis Mania at the Off On Broadway Theater.
+Leslie Irons directs the solo work which includes Elvis Presley numbers from over three decades.
+Seaton as Presley leaves the building on September 16, following 18 performances.

-1999 Ending its one-week extension today, the Greg Kotis and Mark Hollmann's musical satire, Urinetown concludes the New York International Fringe Festival—one week after all other shows had closed.
-The little musical that could about a Gotham-esque city where the privilege to relieve oneself is regulated by a single corporation, will go on to play an Off-Broadway run, followed by a Broadway run at Henry Miller's Theatre.
+1999 Ending its one-week extension, the Greg Kotis and Mark Hollmann's musical satire, Urinetown concludes the New York International Fringe Festival—one week after all other shows had closed.
+The little musical that could about a Gotham-esque city where the privilege to relieve oneself is regulated by a single corporation, goes on to play an Off-Broadway run, followed by a Broadway run at Henry Miller's Theatre.

-2003 Nathan Lane plays blacklisted writer Dalton Trumbo in the solo drama Trumbo, opening Off-Broadway today.
-In the months to come, numerous other stage and film stars will take the role for short engagements, including F. Murray Abraham, Brian Dennehy, Gore Vidal, Richard Dreyfuss, and Roger Rees.
+2003 Nathan Lane plays blacklisted writer Dalton Trumbo in the solo drama Trumbo, opening Off-Broadway at the Westside Theatre.
+In the months to come, numerous other stage and film stars take the role for short engagements, including F. Murray Abraham, Brian Dennehy, Gore Vidal, Richard Dreyfuss, and Roger Rees.